eostrom/astreo/src/content/words/2019-04-14-the-week-in-me.md

 ---
-title: "the week in me #2"
+title: 'the week in me #2'
 date: 2019-04-14T22:49-0500
 tags:
 section: both
 ---

 A week for moving on, and staying the course.

 ## code